Rangipuke

 Ellen Melville Centre, 1 Freyberg Place, Pioneers Hall, Level 2

-These hand woven tukutuku (ornamental latticework) panels were presented to the New Zealand Pioneers’ and Descendants’ Club by Mr and Mrs Eruera Stirling.
-They were a gift to mark the occasion of the opening of the Pioneer Women’s Hall in 1962. Ōrākei marae weavers restored both the pātū (screen) and tukutuku areas for the re-opening of the venue in 2017 which was renamed the Ellen Melville Centre.
+These hand woven tukutuku (latticework) panels by Ngāti Porou weavers were presented to the New Zealand Pioneers’ & Descendants Club by Mr and Mrs Eruera Stirling as a gift to mark the opening of the Pioneer Womens Hall in 1962. Ōrākei marae weavers restored both the pātū (screen) and tukutuku areas for the reopening of the restored venue in 2017, renamed Ellen Melville Centre.

 12.